Non-stationary Spatial Modeling Using Fractional SPDEs: Discussion

 Based on our findings, we identify three key use cases for the proposed model.
 First, it serves as a tool for exploratory analysis, helping practitioners determine whether added complexity in the form of non-stationarity or fractional smoothness is needed.
 If the analysis reveals little evidence for such features, a simpler model can be used with greater confidence.
 Second, the model is valuable when the goal is to extract interpretable parameters that relate to underlying physical processes.
 Non-stationary anisotropy can reveal patterns such as water currents or terrain effects, while the estimated smoothness characterizes the local regularity of the field.
 Third, the model can improve predictive performance when there is reason to expect fractional or non-stationary behavior, as demonstrated by the case studies.

 For future work, there are several promising directions.
-Continued development of AD-based estimation can further improve computational efficiency.
-The covariance-based rational SPDE approach by \cite{bolin2024covariance} offers improved numerical stability for larger values of $\nu$, and adapting this to the non-stationary setting could extend the applicability of the model.
-Additionally, developing more principled strategies for penalizing non-stationary components remains an open problem.
-Progress on these fronts would make the proposed modeling framework even more practical for routine use.
+A current limitation of the computational framework is that the partial-inverse algorithm is not yet supported on the GPU, leaving room for further improvements in runtime and memory efficiency.
+The covariance-based rational SPDE approach by \citet{bolin2024covariance} offers better numerical stability for larger values of $\nu$, and adapting this approximation to the non-stationary model could extend its applicability and robustness.
+Furthermore, developing more principled strategies for penalizing non-stationary components remains an open problem.
+Progress on these fronts would make the proposed modeling framework even more practical for applied spatial modeling.